LeoLionel/aoc2020/README.md

-Solutions for the Advent of Code 2020 [link](https://adventofcode.com/2020/) in Haskell.
+# Haskell Solutions to Advent of Code 2020

+The problems can be found here: [Link](https://adventofcode.com/2020/)

 Files using an extra package can be compiled with `ghc -package parsec 2.hs` for example.